Classic picture of Mather Point on the South Rim of the Grand Canyon

 The long and winding “road” or Bright Angel Trail down into the canyon from the South Rim

-The South Rim is very developed with hotels, shops, NPS visitor centers and offices, a railroad depot and much more.
-The South Rim is open year round and with all the facilities, staff are needed.
+The South Rim is very developed with hotels, shops, NPS visitor centers and offices, a railroad depot, and much more.
+The South Rim is open year-round, and with all the facilities, staff is needed.
 About 2,000 persons live in Grand Canyon Village.
-A school is present for children of the employees and the Village has a host of other services, all within the boundaries of Grand Canyon National Park.
+A school is present for children of the employees, and the Village has a host of other services, all within the boundaries of Grand Canyon National Park.

 Once we were presentable, we went for a short stroll.
 We found a snack shop that served ice cream and treated ourselves.
 We looked across the canyon to see where we had come from and what we had accomplished.
 We returned to our room, ate some of the food we had carried across, popped a couple of Aleve pain relievers, and turned in as the sun was setting.